Drone Science with a DIY Popsicle Stick Drone

 - Racing Drones: Does Practice Make You Faster?

-Educators: For related lessons and activities to explore robotics and robotics engineering and circuit building with students, see the Teach About Robotics with Free STEM Lessons & Activities and 18 Science Lessons to Teach Circuits collections.
+Educators: For related lessons and activities to explore robotics and robotics engineering and circuit building with students, see the Robotics Projects, Lessons, and Activities for Teachers and 18 Science Lessons to Teach Circuits collections.